Binance Market Update (2022-07-15)

 Binance

-The global cryptocurrency market cap now stands at $0.93T, up by 2.79% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.95T, up by 2.33% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include ACM, LDO, and QUICK, up by 48%, 40%, and 35%, respectively.
+Market outperformers include ACM, LDO, and NKN, up by 50%, 42%, and 40%, respectively.

 Top stories of the day: